 Applicants must submit the following materials to the Philosophy Department to be formally accepted into the Philosophy major:

-- A brief sample of the student's writing, preferably on a philosophical topic. - A brief statement of purpose (300 to 500 words) presenting the student's reasons for selecting the online philosophy major at UIS. - (RECOMMENDED) One to three reference letters from individuals who can attest to the student's ability for successful academic study.
+- 1. A brief sample of the student's writing, preferably on a philosophical topic. - 2.
+A brief statement of purpose (300 to 500 words) presenting the student's reasons for selecting the online philosophy major at UIS.